joakimk/toniq/README.md

 ## Todo for 1.0

-* [ ] Make a note about API stability and semver
-* [ ] Add installation instructions
-  - Make a note about multiple apps using the same redis server and the config for that (e.g namespacing on toniq keys).
 * [ ] Raise an error for unknown options to avoid typos like "max_concurrenc"
 * [ ] Remove JobEvent from 1.0 (does not handle multiple listeners and haven't been used as I would have thought)
-* [ ] Add CI
 * [ ] Hex package
+* [ ] Add installation instructions
+  - Make a note about multiple apps using the same redis server and the config for that (e.g namespacing on toniq keys).

 ### Later

+* [ ] Add CI
 * [ ] Log an error when a job takes "too long" to run, set a sensible default
   - Not detecting this has led to production issues in other apps.
 A warning is easy to do and can help a lot.
 * [ ] Better error for arity bugs on `perform` since that will be common.
 Lists need to be ordered, if it's a list, make the user aware of that, etc.